dfinity/portal/docs/developer-docs/deploy/custom-domain.md

     ```
     If the call was successful, you will get a request ID with which you can query the status of your registration request.
     In case the calls failed, you will get an error message explaining why.
-1. Check the status of your registration request.
+1. Check the status of your registration request by issuing the following command and replacing `{{ request ID }}` with the ID you received in the previous step.
     ```
     curl -sLv -X GET \
-        APPLICATION DOMAIN/registrations/{{ request ID }}
+        APPLICATION_DOMAIN/registrations/{{ request ID }}
     ```
     The status will be one of the following:
     * `pendingOrder`: The registration request has been submitted and is waiting to be picked up.